MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## What causes the Direct Line 3.0 service to respond with HTTP status code 502 "Bad Gateway"?

 Direct Line 3.0 returns HTTP status code 502 when it tries to contact your bot but the request doesn't complete successfully.
 This error indicates that either the bot returned an error or the request timed out.
 For more information about errors that your bot generates, go to the bot's dashboard within the [Azure portal](https://portal.azure.com) and select the "Issues" link for the affected channel.
-If you have Application Insights configured for your bot, you can also find detailed error information there.
+If you configured Application Insights for your bot, you can also find detailed error information there.

 ## Why do I get an Authorization_RequestDenied exception when creating a bot?